 - Military anaesthesia

 - Remote & rural anaesthesia

 For a unit of training to be signed off there must be evidence of attainment of each of the Core Clinical Learning Outcomes listed for that module in the Curriculum, with supporting workplace based assessments, logbook numbers and Consultant feedback.
 FICM and the RCoA have revised the competencies required for a higher ICM unit of training sign-off, please see Annex F for the updated competencies and workplace based assessment tools.

-ARCPs will continue at the end of each year of higher level training and you will be sent a letter well in advance of the date(s) for the panel detailing what paperwork you must provide.
+ARCPs will continue at the end of each year of higher level training and you will be sent information well in advance of the date(s) detailing what evidence you must provide.
 ARCP dates can be found on ARCP webpage.
-The checklists on the school website are updated every 4-6 months please make sure you are following the correct list
+The checklists on the school website are updated every 4-6 months please make sure you are following the correct list.

 Below are links to a number of useful documents: